jradziejewski/jradziejewski/README.md

 ## 🚀 About Me
-I'm a full-stack frontend heavy developer based in Poland, working primarily in react
+I'm a full-stack frontend heavy developer based in Poland, working primarily in react with typescript

 ### 📫 How to reach me...